paradicms/paradicms.github.io/docs/tutorials/markdown-ssg/index.md

 Follow the [recipe on creating a GitHub repository from a template](/docs/recipes/create-github-repository), using [this template repository](https://github.com/minorg/ComputerScienceInventions).

-You'll be using GitHub to:

-* automate the process of building the app from Markdown files in the GitHub repository, using GitHub Actions
-* serve the statically-generated files (CSS, HTML, JavaScript) of the app, using GitHub Pages

 #### Configure GitHub Pages

 Follow the [recipe on configuring GitHub Pages](/docs/recipes/configure-github-pages).